-Governor's School West is fortunate to be located at High Point University, a beautiful, vibrant and exciting campus that welcomes our students, faculty and staff for the first time this summer.
-From President Nido Qubein to his administrative team to other faculty and staff, HPU is extending a warm and generous welcome to the North Carolina Governor's School.
-HPU's residential and dining facilities are second to none and students will encounter numerous unexpected features that will enhance their Governor's School experience.
+Governor's School West is fortunate to be located at Winston-Salem State University, a beautiful, vibrant and exciting campus that welcomes our students, faculty and staff for the first time this summer.
+Winston-Salem State University is extending a warm and generous welcome to the North Carolina Governor's School.
+WSSU's residential and dining facilities are excellent.
 You will also attend classroom, convocation and performance spaces that are of professional quality and conducive to both community development and personal growth.
 Being a residential school is central to our shared endeavor.
 The opportunities for constant interaction and common experience are vital to what we do.
 Dialogues begun in classes and assemblies continue over meals and in residence halls.
-Still, the rigors of living in a community among 342 students and nearly 60 faculty and staff within a vibrant university environment present many students with challenging adjustments.
+Still, the rigors of living in a community among 400 students and over 60 faculty and staff within a vibrant university environment present many students with challenging adjustments.
 We hope the following description of our residential arrangements will help you form clear and resonant images of our life together.
 We turn first to the people essential to your experience of residential life.